stonecauldron/tile-mapper/report/paper.md

 this paper we try to see whether it is possible to reproduce the spatial style of a given game using data-driven techniques.

-- We show how 2d Markov chains can be applied to the generation of 2d tile-maps.
+- We show how 2d Markov chains can be applied to the generation of 2d tile-maps that are non-linear in nature.
+As opposed to past litterature @Snodgrass2013 we use maps with a larger number of tile types.
 [Section @sec:background] provides a few background information on what tile-maps are and their current uses while [Section @sec:markov-chains] describes the technical side of their implementation.

 - We argue that the generated maps keep the spatial style of the originals by comparing compare how different input maps influence the generated maps in